Lake District Weather Forecasts

 Water Levels and Flooding

 Enviroment Agency The Environment Agency has a network of monitoring stations throughout the Lake District so if you are at all concerned as to water levels, especially if you are expecting to ford a stream on your walk, then it's worth consulting their site.
+Start on this page.

 Whilst it uses the same data as the EA links above gaugemap has a much nicer interface using google maps.
-If you are on twitter you can subscribe to regular updates from particular stations like the one at Keswick Campsite.

 WalkLakes recognises that hill walking, or walking in the mountains, is an activity with a danger of personal injury or death.